Hoyasumii/bee-movie/README.md

 But it's just a prance-about stage name!

-...unnecessary inclusion of honey in bogus health produc
+...unnecessary inclusion of honey in bogus health product